stasiselectronics/8BitWiFiVisualizer/docs/quickstart.md

 sidebar:
   nav: "docs"
 ---
+If you've purchased your very own 8 Bit WiFi Visualizer, here's what happens when you power it up

-# Automatic Firmware
+# Pluggin In

+The board accepts micro USB cables and will immediately turn on and begin it's start up functions.

+It will first scan all the networks that it can see and choose the WiFi channel with the strongest network present.
+It will then display which network it chose, flashing the leds with the channel number in binary.

+# Letting It Run

-The firmware that ships with the board automatically sets up the network settings and display settings to visualize the network traffic.
+As the board runs, it will automatically adjust the display scale.
+If you would like to reset the scale, press the user button once.

-All you need to do is plug a micro USB cable in and let the board do the rest.

-If you want to reset the automatic display range, simply press the button and the board will reset the number of packets per second that registers 8 LEDs on.
-As the board runs, it looks for any packets per second rates that is larger than its current maximum, and updates the maximum to that.
-This means the board should automatically adjust the display range.
+# Changing The Channel

-If you want, you can change the AP Channel that the ESP8266 is currently looking at.
-Simply hold down the user button (lower right) until the LEDs flash, showing the currently selected channel.
-Press the button again, to advance to the next channel.
-The channel number will be displayed in binary, and will cycle the channels between 1 and 11.
+If you would like to change the channel that the board is visualizing, press and hold the user button until you see the channel number flashing in binary.

+Pressing the user button once will advance to the next channel, cycling through all 11 channels.

-When you have the channel you want, hold the button down again to confirm the selection.
-The board will change to that channel.
+Press and hold the button when you have your desired channel number selected to confirm your choice.
+The board will change channel and begin visualizing the network traffic.

 Want to learn more about how this firmware works?
 [Check out the source](https://github.com/stasiselectronics/8BitWiFiVisualizer/blob/master/Firmware%20Files/PacketVisualizer_auto/PacketVisualizer_auto.ino)

 # Basic Firmware

 If you know what AP channel you want to look at and what your maximum rate should be, you can use the basic firmware version and flash the board with an external USB to UART board or cable.

 Want to see what a very basic version of the Packet Visualizer looks like?
 [Check out the source](https://github.com/stasiselectronics/8BitWiFiVisualizer/blob/master/Firmware%20Files/PacketVisualizer_auto/PacketVisualizer_auto.ino)

 # Reprogramming